syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 </figure>

 Once the sub-Promises are installed, their Dependencies will be scheduled to a Destination.
-The EasyApp sub-Promises are also declaring a cluster Selector.
+The EasyApp sub-Promises are also declaring a Destination Selector.
 Verify:

 ```bash